dbbaskette/SCDF-RAG/README.md

 ## Features

-- **One-command install**: Deploys SCDF, Skipper, RabbitMQ, PostgreSQL, MinIO, and Ollama Nomic via Helm and dynamic YAML generation.
+- **One-command install**: Deploys SCDF, Skipper, RabbitMQ, PostgreSQL, MinIO, and Ollama (with both phi3 and nomic-embed-text models) via Helm and dynamic YAML generation.
 - **MinIO S3 integration**: Easily deploy a MinIO S3-compatible server for object storage in the SCDF namespace.
-- **Ollama Nomic embedding model**: Installs the Nomic embedding model for use with SCDF pipelines, exposed via NodePort for external access.
+- **Ollama Multi-Model embedding**: Installs both phi3 and nomic-embed-text models in a single Ollama container, exposed via NodePort 31434 for external access.
+The service is named `ollama`.
 - **Automatic cleanup**: Removes previous installations and verifies deletion before proceeding.
 - **NodePort exposure**: All management UIs and Ollama API are available on your localhost for easy access.
 - **Default app registration**: Downloads and registers the latest default RabbitMQ stream apps via the SCDF REST API.